rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 cat: /usr/share/doc/wget/AUTHORS: No such file or directory
 ```

 The wget is not [yet] installed on our demo system!
-And so we can't view the AUTHORS file that is packaged with it!!
+And so, we can't view the AUTHORS file that is packaged with it!

 13. View the list of files that come with another package (curl) that is *already* installed on the system.
 Type: